free-pdk/free-pdk-examples/FadeLED/README.md

 _**Inspiration**: This example was inspired by the public domain [Fading](https://www.arduino.cc/en/Tutorial/Fading) example from Arduino._

 ### Hardware Circuit
-For devices with an 11-bit PWM (specifically PWMG1) (i.e. PFS154/PFS173/PMS152/PMS154C), the LED is placed on Port A, Pin 4, which is also one of the PG1PWM pins.
+For devices with an 11-bit PWM (specifically PWMG1) (i.e. PFS154/PFS173/PMS152/PMS154C), the LED is placed on Port A Bit 4 (PA4), which is also one of the PG1PWM pins.

-For other devices (i.e. PFS172/PMS15A/PMS150C/PMC171B), the 8-bit PWM output of timer 2 (TM2) is used, and the LED is placed on Port A, Pin 3, which is also the TM2PWM pin.
+For other devices (i.e. PFS172/PMS15A/PMS150C/PMC171B), the 8-bit PWM output of timer 2 (TM2) is used, and the LED is placed on Port A Bit 3 (PA3), which is also the TM2PWM pin.

+Please consult the pinout of the specific microcontroller package used to identify the correct physical pin.

 In either case the LED is installed in a current sink configuration.

 This means the negative leg (or cathode) of the LED is connected to the digital pin of the IC, and the positive leg (or anode) of the LED is connected through a current limiting resistor to VDD.